Busting the “High Thread Count” Myth

 What is the single most important indicator of quality in sheets?

 Thread count is not as important as the quality of the cotton threads.
 Organic cotton is softer and safer than conventionally grown cotton, so if you want to sleep on natural, healthy, high-quality sheets, look for long-staple organic cotton.
-And you can’t have organic cotton sheets that are more than 400 thread count.

 It all starts with the diameter of the yarn.
 Yarns are given a number to represent how fine or thick they are—the higher the number, the finer the yarn.
 Cheap sheets use thicker, courser yarns such as size 30 or 40.
-And some high-end sheets made of conventionally grown cotton use yarns that are insanely fine, size 100 or above.
+And some high-end sheets made of conventionally grown cotton use yarns that are incredibly fine, size 100 or above.
 Harsh pesticides and chemicals make the cotton sturdier, so it can be spun into those intensely fine yarns.

 What is the thread count for Boll & Branch sheets?